Xenon: Characteristics

-Solid xenon changes from face-centered cubic (fcc) to hexagonal close packed (hcp) crystal phase under pressure and begins to turn metallic at about 140 GPa, with no noticeable volume change in the hcp phase.
+Solid xenon changes from Face-centered cubic (fcc) to hexagonal close packed (hcp) crystal phase under pressure and begins to turn metallic at about 140 GPa, with no noticeable volume change in the hcp phase.
 It is completely metallic at 155 GPa.
 When metallized, xenon appears sky blue because it absorbs red light and transmits other visible frequencies.
 Such behavior is unusual for a metal and is explained by the relatively small width of the electron bands in that state.

 Liquid or solid xenon nanoparticles can be formed at room temperature by implanting Xe+ ions into a solid matrix.
 Many solids have lattice constants smaller than solid Xe.
 This results in compression of the implanted Xe to pressures that may be sufficient for its liquefaction or solidification.

 Xenon is a member of the zero-valence elements that are called noble or inert gases.
 It is inert to most common chemical reactions (such as combustion, for example) because the outer valence shell contains eight electrons.
 This produces a stable, minimum energy configuration in which the outer electrons are tightly bound.

 In a gas-filled tube, xenon emits a blue or lavenderish glow when excited by electrical discharge.
 Xenon emits a band of emission lines that span the visual spectrum, but the most intense lines occur in the region of blue light, producing the coloration.

 Occurrence and production

 Xenon is a trace gas in Earth's atmosphere, occurring at a volume fraction of 87±1 nL/L (parts per billion), or approximately 1 part per 11.5 million.
 It is also found as a component of gases emitted from some mineral springs.
-Given a total mass of the atmosphere of 5.15e18 kg, the atmosphere contains on the order of 2.03 Gt of xenon in total when taking the average molar mass of the atmosphere as 28.96 g/mol which is equivalent to some 394 mass ppb.
+Given a total mass of the atmosphere of 5.15e18 kg, the atmosphere contains on the order of 2.03 Gt of xenon in total when taking the average molar mass of the atmosphere as 28.96 g/mol which is equivalent to some 394-mass ppb.

+The missing Xe problem

+The concentration of Xe in the atmosphere is much lower than Ar and Kr, a geological mystery known as "the missing Xe problem".
+Numerous proposals have been made to explain the mystery, including formation of Xe–Fe oxides in the Earth's lower mantle, formation of xenon dioxide in silica, and reactions between Xe and Fe/Ni in the Earth's core.